mustafaculban/search-filter-parser/README.md

 ## About

 This package is part of the **DevJoys** tool series — developer-focused tools built with simplicity and reusability in mind.
-Stay tuned for follow-ups: a RESTful API, a visual builder, and more.
+Stay tuned for follow-ups: API enhancements, visual editor improvements, and more.

 ## License